Patisserie Valerie: Initial expansion (1987-2014)

 The chain has expanded rapidly since 2006, growing from eight shops in 2006 to 192 as of May 2017.
-It opened its first shop in the Republic of Ireland in 2017, in Debenhams in Blanchardstown Centre.
+It opened its first shop in Ireland in 2017, in Debenhams in Blanchardstown Centre.

-A selection of their cakes are now available in many Sainsbury's stores, also there is the option to buy online and collect personalised and unstocked items in-store.
+Leni Vermeirsch said when Patisserie Valerie was struggling in early 2019, "What ended up being called Patisserie Valerie did not bear any resemblance to the original one".

 Stockmarket listing

 In April 2014 the company announced plans to raise £33m on the London Alternative Investment Market, using the sum to reduce its debt.

 Share suspension and collapse into administration

-Trading in the shares of Patisserie Holdings, the parent company of Patisserie Valerie, were suspended on 10 October 2018 following the discovery of potentially fraudulent accounting irregularities, which had led to the possibility that there had been a material mis-statement of the company's accounts.
+Trading in the shares of Patisserie Holdings, the parent company of Patisserie Valerie, were suspended on 10 October 2018 following the discovery of potentially fraudulent accounting irregularities, which had led to the possibility that there had been a material misstatement of the company's accounts.
 It was widely reported in the press that there was a multimillion pound black hole in the company's accounts.
 Luke Johnson, the company chairman, said: "We are all deeply concerned about this news and the potential impact on the business".

-In October 2018 the company announced that there was a material shortfall between the reported financial status and the current financial status of the business and that without an immediate injection of capital the directors were of the view that there would be no scope for the business to continue trading in its current form.
+In October 2018, the company announced that there was a material shortfall between the reported financial status and the current financial status of the business and that without an immediate injection of capital the directors were of the view that there would be no scope for the business to continue trading in its current form.
 Following the announcement, Hertfordshire police issued a statement that: "A 44-year old man from St Albans has been arrested on suspicion of fraud by false representation.
 He has been released under investigation."
 It was widely reported that the individual concerned was Chris Marsh, the firm's finance director.
 The Serious Fraud Office announced on its website that it had opened an investigation into an individual at the company.
 Later that day the company announced details of a rescue plan under which it would borrow £20 million from Johnson and place 31,451,100 ordinary shares at 50 pence to raise new capital of approximately £15.7m before payment of expenses.
-The rescue plan prevented the imminent bankruptcy of the company and subsequent loss of 2500 jobs, but was criticised in The Daily Telegraph as being against the interests of smaller shareholders.
+The rescue plan prevented the imminent bankruptcy of the company and subsequent loss of 2,500 jobs, but was criticised in The Daily Telegraph as being against the interests of smaller shareholders.